Schlagonia/Gimbal/README.md

 ## Architecture

-The master vault (GimbalVault.sol) uses the ERC4626 token standard and is an adaptation of the Rari Capital vaults that can be found here. https://github.com/Rari-Capital/vaults.
+The master vault (SavorVault.sol) uses the ERC4626 token standard and is an adaptation of the Rari Capital vaults that can be found here. https://github.com/Rari-Capital/vaults.

 The Bridgerton.sol contract utilizies the Stargate router to send funds between multiple chains.